ltcolscotty/TracKourse/README.md

 The goal of this project:
 Periodically scan through desired class codes.
 This project assumes the student has done their due dilligence on what classes they are qualified to take and that they've planned out their schedule.
-- Effectively, this will be a self-hosted, free for all version of a service like courseer with delay only being limited by the server load balancing of ASU's class search system and the internet speed the device running the program has access to.
+- Effectively, this will be a self-hosted, free for all version of a service like courseer with delay only being limited by the server load balancing of ASU's class search system and the internet speed the device running the program has access to
 - This project is expected to be maintained until 2028 with continual updates to adjust for UI changes on the class search site as needed.
+- Advantages of using this project: Free (i like free stuff), No limit on classes you can track, the only bottleneck is internet and hardware speed
+- Potential cons: Not the most user friendly config and running experience (yet), but I've written plenty of documention to alleviate this as much as possible

 Running this should:
 - Search the class portal for open spots